Adaptive information-maximization encoding for ghost imaging--A general Bayesian framework under experimental physical constraints: Author contributions

 \section{Author contributions}

 C. Hu and S. Han conceived the idea and supervised the study.
 J. Sun and C. Hu performed most of the theoretical derivation.
 J. Sun and C. Hu conducted the experiment under discussion with Z. Bo, Z. Liu and M. Chen.
-L. Du and W. Liu provided the initial simulation codes for Bayesian filtering of GI, and contribute to code modification.
+L. Du and W. Liu contribute to code modification for simulation and experimental data analyses.
 J. Sun and C. Hu analyzed the experimental data, and wrote the original draft.
-All authors discussed the results contributed to editing and revising the paper.
+All authors discussed the results and contributed to editing and revising the paper.